Skip to content

 1/4 cup of butter, melted

-Preheat your campfire to about 350 degrees Fahrenheit.
+Preheat your Dutch oven to 350 degrees Fahrenheit.

 Mix your sliced peaches, sugar, brown sugar, cinnamon, and nutmeg together and pour them into the Dutch oven.